jonwinton/ddqb/examples/README.md

 ## Example Output

-Each example will print the constructed query strings, allowing you to see exactly how DDQB translates builder method calls into DataDog query syntax.
+Each example will print the constructed query strings, allowing you to see exactly how DDQB translates builder method calls into Datadog query syntax.